Core Technology

 Why It Matters

-No matter how a client writes an RFQ, the Normalizer reads it, matches it to inventory, and prepares the quote.
+No matter how a client writes an RFQ, the Engine reads it, matches it to your catalog, and prepares the quote.

 RFQ_Offshore_Platform.xlsx